soupi/learn-haskell-blog-generator/src/09-documentation.md

 ## Haddock markup

-Haddock builds the API reference pages by building our project, examining the exported modules and their exported definitions, and by grabbing source code comments written in special markup format.
+Haddock builds the API reference pages by building our project, examining the exported modules and their exported definitions, and grabbing source code comments written in special markup format.

 Let's take a quick look at this markup format.
 We will go over a few important bits, but if you'd like to learn more, a complete guide for Haddock markup can be found in the